Sarcastic Trump offers 'congratulations' to America on anniversary of Mueller probe

 Breaking News Emails

-President Donald Trump rang in the one-year anniversary of the appointment of special counsel Robert Mueller by slamming the probe into his campaign's ties to Russian during the 2016 election.
+President Donald Trump rang in the anniversary of the appointment of special counsel Robert Mueller by slamming the probe into his campaign's ties to Russia during the 2016 election.

 Thursday marked one year since Deputy U.S. Attorney General Rod Rosenstein appointed Mueller, a former FBI director, to be a special counsel overseeing the investigation.